New York Citizenship & Naturalization Attorney

 - Attend the USCIS interview, at which you will answer questions and take a civics and language exam

-- Receive notice of the USCIS’s decision on your application
+- Receive notice of USCIS’s decision on your application

 - Take the Oath of Allegiance during your naturalization ceremony